 I’m a writer and editor in the world of horror fiction as well, so when I say I love it, you can bet your last headless teen prom zombie that’s the truth.
 As I contribute here, I hope to share that love, that sense of wonder and excitement, and, of course, that terror.

 Eric J. Guignard is MCM’s horror genre correspondent, and writes dark and speculative fiction from his office in Los Angeles.
-He has over fifty publishing credits for stories and articles in magazines, journals, and anthologies.
-He’s a member of the Horror Writer’s Association and the Greater Los Angeles Writer’s Society.
-Eric is also an anthology editor, including titles, Dark Tales of Lost Civilizations (2012, Dark Moon Books), which was nominated for a Bram Stoker Award, and this year’s critically acclaimed anthology, After Death… (2013, Dark Moon Books).
-His novella, Last Case at a Baggage Auction, is scheduled for release in September, 2013 (JournalStone Publishing).
+His stories and articles may be found in magazines, journals, anthologies, and any other media that will print him.
+He’s a member of the Horror Writer’s Association, the Greater Los Angeles Writer’s Society, and is also the Horror Genre Correspondent for Men’s Confidence Magazine.
+In addition, he’s an anthology editor, including: Dark Tales of Lost Civilizations (2012, Dark Moon Books), which was nominated for a Bram Stoker Award®, and this year’s critically acclaimed release, After Death… (2013, Dark Moon Books).
+Read his novella, Baggage of Eternal Night (2013, JournalStone Publishing), and watch for many more forthcoming books.
 Visit Eric at: www.ericjguignard.com, or at his blog: www.ericjguignard.blogspot.com, or on Twitter: https://twitter.com/ericjguignard.